-- 1. describe the action that your school district proposes or refuses to take; - 2. explain why your school district is proposing or refusing to take the action; - 3. describe each evaluation procedure, assessment, record, or report your school district used in deciding to propose or refuse the action; - 4. include a statement that you have protections under the procedural safeguards provisions in Part B of the Individuals with Disabilities Education Act (IDEA); - 5. tell you how you can obtain a description of the procedural safeguards notice if the action that your school district is proposing or refusing is not an initial referral for evaluation; - include resources for you to contact for help in understanding Part B of the Individuals with Disabilities Education Act (IDEA); - describe any other choices that your child's Committee on Special Education (CSE) or Committee on Preschool Special Education (CPSE), considered and the reasons why those choices were rejected; and - 8. provide a description of other reasons why your school district proposed or refused the action.
+- 1. describe the action that your school district proposes or refuses to take; - 2. explain why your school district is proposing or refusing to take the action; - 3. describe each evaluation procedure, assessment, record, or report your school district used in deciding to propose or refuse the action; - 4. include a statement that you have protections under the procedural safeguards provisions in Part B of the Individuals with Disabilities Education Act (IDEA); - 5. tell you how you can obtain a description of the procedural safeguards notice if the action that your school district is proposing or refusing is not an initial referral for evaluation; - 6. include resources for you to contact for help in understanding Part B of the IDEA; - 7. describe any other choices that your child's CSE or CPSE, considered and the reasons why those choices were rejected; and - 8. provide a description of other reasons why your school district proposed or refused the action.